aprbw/traffic_prediction/README.md

 ## Performance

-NOTE: The experimental setttings may vary.
+NOTES: The experimental setttings may vary.
 But the common setting is:

 * Observation window = 12 timesteps